Wahoo vs Garmin: which bike computer should you choose?

 We compare the Wahoo Elemnt and Garmin Edge bike computer ranges

-Our Media
+Kyle Dewick / Our Media

-Wahoo Elemnt and Garmin Edge bike computers are deservedly popular and they dominate the market, despite the increasing competition offered by brands such as Hammerhead and Bryton.
+Wahoo Elemnt and Garmin Edge bike computers are deservedly popular and they dominate the market, despite the competition offered by brands such as Hammerhead and Bryton.

-Garmin has a larger range of products catering to different riders’ needs and budgets, but Wahoo has several advantages including added extras and a refined interface.
+Garmin has a larger range of products catering to different riders’ needs and budgets, but Wahoo has several advantages, including added extras and a refined interface.

 In this guide, we take you through the details and features that make Garmin and Wahoo head units some of the best bike computers and how to choose the right one for you.